BoomchainLabs/auto-dashboards/README.md

 - JupyterLab >= 4.2
 - OpenAI
-    - you are required to provide your OpenAI API key to use the extension.
+    - you are required to provide your OpenAI API key to be able to convert notebooks to dashboards.
 Export it before starting JupyterLab:
     ```bash
     export OPENAI_API_KEY="your-api-key"
     ```